Please ensure Javascript is enabled for purposes of website accessibility

 At the same time, growth investors seek to identify stocks that are upward trending and outperforming (high beta) the market.

 So, who’s it useful for?
-Well, potentially, an investor that has no directional bias (neither bullish nor bearish) that’s tired of watching a kangaroo market bounce up and down with seemingly no progress.
+Well, potentially, an investor that has no directional bias (neither bullish nor bearish) that’s concerned about volatility while stocks trade near all-time highs.

 So, returning to the question of who this is for, low-beta stocks can be looked at as a way to fine-tune your portfolio, rather than overhaul it.
 The goal is not to find a new investing strategy or change your risk tolerance, it’s to increase your level of comfort with the strategy you already have in place during periods of market volatility.